polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 ## 4.2 Display external accounts' balances

-Externally-generated accounts loaded thanks to [`@polkadot/extension-dapp`](https://github.com/polkadot-js/extension/tree/master/packages/extension-dapp).
+Externally-generated accounts can be accessed thanks to [`@polkadot/extension-dapp`](https://github.com/polkadot-js/extension/tree/master/packages/extension-dapp.
+Let's add it to our application:

 ```bash
 yarn add @polkadot/extension-dapp@beta
 ```

-This package gives us access to `web3Enable` to declare our DApp and request the right to read the accounts from our users. `isWeb3Injected` lets us know if our users have an extension supporting the `@polkadot/extension-dapp` protocol, and finally the `web3Accounts` function that should be called if users have a compatible extension and have granted us access to their accounts.
+This package gives us access to:
+- `web3Enable` to declare our DApp and request the right to read the accounts from our users.
+- `isWeb3Injected` to let us know if our users have an extension supporting the `@polkadot/extension-dapp` protocol.
+- `web3Accounts` that should be called if users have a compatible extension and have granted us access to their accounts.

 To keep things simple, we will not display anything other than a loader to our users while authorization is requested.
 This is a blocking experience that should not be reproduced in a real DApp.
-Rather, show something to your users and patiently wait for them to accept the extension request.
+Rather, show something useful to your users and patiently wait for them to accept the extension request.

 We will introduce a new state variable `accountLoaded` to show this loader in case our user has an extension but hasn't granted us access to their accounts.